danriti/moleskine/the-right-stuff/README.md

 getting the automagic browser caching from mod_pagespeed.
 So sounds like we need to get a bit hands on with Apache.

+**NOTES**:

-The HTML Boilerplate has a fantastic [example][14] of expires headers for cache control.
+- The HTML Boilerplate has a fantastic [example][14] of expires headers for cache control.

-**NOTE**: Make sure you're using a [cache busting][] file name scheme so users
-          get served new files.
+- Make sure you're using a [cache busting][42] file name scheme so users get served new files.
+- You should also read this [article][43] by Steve Souders.

 | Commit | Mobile Score | Desktop Score | DOMContentLoaded |
 | ------ | ------------ | ------------- | ---- |
 | [Leverage browser caching][25] | [92][35] | [98][35] | [231 ms][36] |

-Holy crap, we've matched Google's score in 5 steps!
+We've only improved our score in mobile, but we're now tied with Google's PageSpeed [score][7]!

 #### 6. Optimize CSS Delivery